What Does Code P0136 Mean?

 - Frayed or broken wiring

-For error code P0136, one or more of the below repairs may be needed to solve the underlying issue.
+When it comes to making repairs associated with the P0136 code, one or more of the below repairs may be needed to solve the underlying issue.
 For each possible repair, the estimated cost of repair includes the cost of the relevant parts and the cost of labor required to make the repair.

 - Oxygen sensor $200-$300